The Best Easy Gluten-Free Sugar Cookie Bar Recipe

 A modest amount of brown sugar creates the classic flavor without sending calories sky-high.

-These create moistness without heavy fats.
+These create moistness without a ton of heavy fats.

 Almond flour keeps them gluten free